 The NextGen Hr Master’s Certificate is offered for individuals in Open Enrollment classes or may be Customized for Organizations and offered at their location.

-For those interested in academic graduate credit, a 3 credit course waiver is available for an MHRM degree.
+For those interested in academic graduate credit, a 3 credit course waiver is available for a Rutgers MHRM degree.
 For further information, please click here .

 $4495 including Apple® iPad™ to deliver course content ($3995 without iPad).